RameenMughal/TryHackMeWriteups/Networking/Network Services 2.md

 If you have a low privilege shell on any machine and you found that a machine has an NFS share you might be able to use that to escalate privileges, depending on how it is configured.

+**What is root_squash?**

+Remote users are assigned the user 'nfsnobody' with the least local privileges to enhance security.
+This practice ensures that even if a remote user connects as root, they cannot perform actions that could compromise the host system.
+Not what we want.
+However, if this is turned off, it can allow the creation of SUID bit files, allowing a remote user root access to the connected system.

+**SUID**

+Files with the SUID (Set User ID) bit set allow users to execute the file with the privileges of the file's owner.
+This means that if a file is owned by the super-user (root), any user running this file will execute it with root permissions.

+**Method**

+We're able to upload files to the NFS share, and control the permissions of these files.
+We can set the permissions of whatever we upload, in this case a bash shell executable.
+We can then log in through SSH, as we did in the previous task- and execute this executable to gain a root shell!

+**The Executable**

+Due to compatibility reasons,  we will obtain the bash executable directly from the target machine.
+With the key obtained in the previous task, we can use SCP with the command `scp -i key_name username@MACHINE_IP:/bin/bash ~/Downloads/bash` to download it onto our attacking machine.

+Another method to overcome compatibility issues is to obtain a standard Ubuntu Server 18.04 bash executable, the same as the server's- as we know from our nmap scan.
+You can download it [here](https://github.com/polo-sec/writing/blob/master/Security%20Challenge%20Walkthroughs/Networks%202/bash).
+If you want to download it via the command line, be careful not to download the github page instead of the raw script.
+You can use `wget https://github.com/polo-sec/writing/raw/master/Security%20Challenge%20Walkthroughs/Networks%202/bash`.

+**Mapped Out Pathway:**

+If this is still hard to follow, here's a step by step of the actions we're taking, and how they all tie together to allow us to gain a root shell:

+NFS Access -> Gain Low Privilege Shell -> Upload Bash Executable to the NFS share -> Set SUID Permissions Through NFS Due To Misconfigured Root Squash -> Login through SSH -> Execute SUID Bit Bash Executable -> ROOT ACCESS